Proven-Paradox/shaper-system/Handbook.md

 * **Resolute** - Even the sturdiest fighter takes a beating sometimes.
 Resolute Lessons allow a hero to recover from those beatings faster and keep on fighting. //Better name?

 **Curse Resistant** [Resolute]
 The first time you would have one of your buff/debuff tracks reduced each battle, ignore the effect.
+For the purposes of this Lesson, a period of 30 minutes or longer without being in mortal peril is considered a separate combat.

 **Deadened Nerves** [Hulk]
 Reduce all damage you take (after multipliers are applied) by your half your Toughness (minimum damage reduction: 1).
 This benefit increases as you raise your Hero Tier: the damage reduction increases by an amount equal to your half your Toughness each Hero Tier (so Toughness x 1 at Hero Tier 2, Toughness x 1.5 at Hero Tier 3, and so on).